-If you decide to invest in cryptocurrency hedge funds, then make sure you are investing money that you can afford to lose and understand the risks you are taking.
-Cryptocurrency is an exciting development, but it’s too early to tell if it will have staying power or collapse after a bunch of hype.
+If you decide to invest in cryptocurrency hedge funds, then make sure you are investing money that you can afford to lose, and understand the risks you are taking.
+Cryptocurrency is an exciting development, but it’s too early to tell whether it will have staying power or collapse after a bunch of hype.